Sex in the States

 Sex ed Rights

-• New York does not require schools to provide sex education, though New York does require health education and New York City requires sex ed is taught in schools there.
+• New York does not require schools to provide sex education, though New York does require health education.

-• If you want your offer comprehensive sex ed classes, be sure to learn more at SIECUS about your state.
+• If you want your school to offer comprehensive sex ed classes, be sure to learn more at SIECUS about your state.
 You can make a difference!

-• New York state law requires STDs and HIV/AIDS education.
+• New York state law requires STI and HIV/AIDS education.

 • Abstinence must be stressed as the “most appropriate and effective premarital protection against AIDS.”